epics-base/p4p/gateway.md

 the gateway sharing and de-duplication of Monitor and Get.
 A client requests this with "record[cache=false]".
 This is considered an expert activity, and not recommended as a default.

+### TRAPWRITE and logging

+A RULE with WRITE or PUT and TRAPWRITE will log Put requests from downstream clients.
+These are logged through the 'p4p.gw.audit' Python logger with INFO level. cf. the '--logging' argument.